Preschool For All Pilot Sites

 Differences between the Pathways Program and Pilot Sites

 Pilot Sites receive Preschool for All contracts for slots.
 Providers must meet Pilot Site requirements or have a clear plan to meet the requirements to apply.
-Pilot sites will help Preschool For All learn and finalize program details.
-Pilot sites should be ready to be flexible and to share their input to strengthen Preschool for All.
+Pilot Sites will help Preschool For All learn and finalize program details, and should be ready to be flexible and to share their input to strengthen Preschool for All.

 Please watch this video for additional details about the differences between the Pathways Program and Pilot sites.

 You can also watch the video in: Spanish, Russian, Traditional Chinese (Cantonese audio), Simplified Chinese (slides only), Vietnamese and Somali.

 Pilot Site Applications are Currently Closed

 We will reopen applications in the spring of 2023.
 Click here to find out more about the application process.

 Black, Indigenous, and Providers of Color are highly encouraged to apply as Pilot Sites.
 Preschool for All is committed to having a diverse set of providers who look and sound like the children and families enrolled in the program.

 Pilot Site Requirements: English | Spanish | Russian | Traditional Chinese | Vietnamese

 Pilot Sites Supports & Contracts